Mayurkk7/logstash-input-splunk/README.md

 To persist the watermark, the plugin uses Marshal module and a custom high-performance binary serialization mechanism in Ruby.
 The state is written to a storage file (e.g. state.dat) located in Logstash’s 'home/data/plugins/inputs/file/' directory.
 The use of binary serialization optimizes read/write performance, enabling fast and efficient recovery.

-In case of a crash, process failure or system restart, the plugin is designed to safely capture the operating system's signal and persist the current state of the watermark.
+In case of a crash, process failure or system restart the plugin is designed to safely capture the operating system's signal and persist the current state of the watermark.
 This ensures no data is lost and processing resumes from the exact point it left off.

 #### Key Features: